-As the process of building cost estimation is complex, the soundness of the data obtained may also be questionable.
-However, this tool uses an advanced formula and well-established principles to provide an accurate cost that can be used in budget planning.
+As the process of building cost estimation is involved, the soundness of the data obtained may also be questionable.
+However, this tool uses an advanced formula and well-established principles to provide an accurate cost that can be in budget planning.

 EFFICIENT BUDGET PLANNING:

-Apart from being complex, cost estimation is also a time-consuming process, which as a house builder you might not be able to afford.
+Apart from being complex, cost estimation is also a time-consuming process, which you might not be able to afford as a house builder.
 The cost calculator provides a simple and efficient solution.

-Using our cost calculator tool 2019, you can determine the cost of a project within minutes, if not sooner.
+Using our cost calculator tool 2019, you can determine the project’s cost within minutes, if not sooner.
 This helps in fast-tracking the process of budget planning.

-With the cost calculator, you will follow a similar procedure for cost estimation.
+With the cost calculator, you will follow a similar procedure for cost estimation in Bangalore.
 This will ensure consistency in budget planning across various projects.

-This information can be used to change the materials and other configuration of the project and alter the cost.
-A professional looking budget also helps while hiring architects for the project.
+This information can change the materials and other configurations of the project and alter the cost.
+A professional-looking budget also helps while hiring architects for the project.
 It provides a clear directive to the Architect and helps in the designing process.

 How Does an Architect Help in reducing residential Construction Cost while Building a House in Bangalore?

-The role the Architects plays in helping reduce the residential construction cost in Bangalore is quite significant; it involves discussing the project, preparing the initial designs like House plans, Elevations, Floor plans, Architectural working drawings, and overseeing the construction continues as planned and within the estimated budget.
+The role the Architect plays in helping reduce the residential construction cost in Bangalore is quite significant.
+An Architect involves discussing the project, preparing the initial designs like House plans, Elevations, Floor plans, Architectural working drawings, and overseeing the construction as planned and within the estimated cost.

-However, the role of an Architect extends further, not limited only by the demand of the client.
-Architects also help in selecting the right building contractors and choosing the right construction materials for building a house, amongst other activities.
+However, an Architect’s role extends further, not limited only by the client’s demand.
+Architects also help select the right building contractors and choose the right construction materials for building a house, amongst other activities.

 Nevertheless, even with all the work that he does brings value and quality to a project.
 Some clients or homeowners still consider them expensive for a project without knowing the advantages they bring for a home project.